dataninjato/Practical-Machine-Learning-Course-Assignment-Project/08-PML-Course-project.md

 Now we use our RandomForest model with the assigned official test data set and its 20 observations to predict the classe for each observation for course submission.

-We expect an generalization error / out of sample error greater than in sample, although the previous prediction on data.val was even higher.
-As it cannot be expected again a high accuracy is needed to have all 20 cases predicted correctly.
+We account for an generalization error / out of sample error greater than seen with training and validation data set.

 ```r